 - The annual budget is £54 million.

-- We are members of five National Skills Academy network in the areas of Food and Drink Manufacturing, Environmental Technologies, Retail and Materials Production and Supply.
+- We are members of four National Skills Academy networks in the areas of Food and Drink, Environmental Technologies, Retail and Materials, Production and Supply.

 - We have also recently been appointed the East Midlands Hub for The Peter Jones Enterprise Academy.